 Vector images are made of paths (lines) and anchors (nodes) instead of pixels.
 If you've ever zoomed in on a a digital photo youve probably noticed that as you do it gets blurry (pixelated).
 With vector files there is no blurriness.
 No matter how much you zoom in it will always have clean edges.
 Taking a .jpeg or any other image files and saving it as a .pdf, .ai, or .svg vector file does not make it a vector file.
 It needs to be redrawn or converted by one of our designers for it to become a vector file.

 Our heat transfer specialist preps the cutting bot for duty.
 This robot has a long roll of a thin durable vinyl film in it.
 The roll has two layers.
 There is the vinyl layer which is the part that will end up on your apparel and the "backing" which we will explain in a bit.
 The specialist calibrates the machine.
 They check the blade and make sure it is set to the correct cutting pressure.
 Some materials are thicker than others and so it requires some fine tuning.
 The vector files gets sent to the robot.
 The robot cuts along the paths according to the vector image.
 It cuts through the first layer, the vinyl, but not the backing.

-The garments get taken to quality control where they check to make sure everything is suitable.
-They make sure the placement of the design is correct and, if there is personalization, that the names and numbers are correct.
-If their ocular orbs (eyes) don't spot any mistakes, your order get's shipped out to you!
+The garments are taken to quality control where they check to make sure everything is suitable.
+They make sure the placement of the design is correct and, if there is personalization, the names and numbers are correct.
+If their ocular orbs (eyes) don't spot any mistakes, your order get's shipped out!
 Or you can pick it up in store, it's up to you.